 Selected artists can come on their own or invite another artist to join them during their stay.

-The artists will occupy the space from December 2025 to February 2026.
+The artist will occupy the space from March 2026 to May 2026.

-The artists will occupy the space from December 2025 to February 2026.
+The artist will occupy the space from March 2026 to May 2026.